mahmoud-abo-al-ela/Task-management/README.md

 - **Attachments are stored in MongoDB** as binary data rather than in object storage.
 This avoids a third-party dependency, but it inflates documents and does not scale.
 S3 or Cloudinary would be the production choice.
 The 2 MB limit exists partly because MongoDB caps a document at 16 MB.
-- **Validation rules are duplicated** between the client and server schemas.
-A shared package would remove the risk of them drifting apart.
 - **Drag and drop is desktop only.** On touch screens, dragging competes with scrolling, so mobile uses the list view and status is changed through the edit form.